compilit/compilit-commons/cryptography/README.md

   (...)
 }
 ```

+Otherwise you could write an implementation for the Cryptographer interface.

 The API speaks for itself, granted that you have done some research into AES encryption and decryption.